araobp/data-science/STM32/README.md

 - [HelloWorld](HelloWorld)
 - [Clock](Clock)

-## Rock Paper Scissors with X-CUBE-AI
+## Rock Paper Scissors with STM32Cube.AI

 This project is just a thermography app with Panasonic AMG8833 (no AI):
 - [Thermography](Thermography)